iqnite/vingram/README.md

 - Connect nodes with edges
 - Snap nodes to a grid for precise alignment
 - Rotate nodes with snapping to specific angles
+- Auto-save your diagrams in the browser's local storage
+- Export your diagrams as PNG files
+- Import custom SVG shapes for use in your diagrams

 ## Credits